Intelligent diagnosis

 Resources

-The Resources tab of intelligent diagnosis displays resource usage and a list of tasks that are occupying resources while the current task is waiting.
-If the check fails, this indicates insufficient resources, and the task must wait for them to become available.
-You can use the resource usage trend to schedule tasks during off-peak hours.
+The Resources page of intelligent diagnosis displays the resource usage and a list of tasks that occupy the resources while the current task is waiting.
+If the check fails, the resources are insufficient and the task waits until other tasks release resources.
+You can arrange the scheduled time of tasks based on resource usage trends to stagger peak hours.

 Description